kubeflow/website/content/en/docs/started/installing-kubeflow.md

 +++

-Kubeflow is the ecosystem of various applications created to address each stage in the AI/ML lifecycle, from exploration to training and serving.
+Kubeflow is an ecosystem of various applications created to address each stage in the AI/ML lifecycle, from exploration to training and serving.
 You can deploy Kubeflow components as standalone applications or deploy Kubeflow as an end-to-end AI/ML platform.
 Anywhere you are running Kubernetes, you should be able to run Kubeflow.